archangel/archangel/README.md

 In your browser go to [http://archangel.io](http://archangel.io) or [http://localhost:3000](http://localhost:3000)

+> NOTE: `binding.pry` does not work inside Docker without attaching the process.
+To use pry with Docker, a bin script has been created.
+To use pry with Docker, start the server by running `bin/dev`

 #### Sample Data

 The database is empty by default.
 Seed the database with sample data